 Mix eggs, buttermilk, baking soda and vanilla in large measuring cup.
 Stir into cocoa mixture.

-Scrape into greased pan and bake for 20-25 minutes depending on the sheet size you used this may take longer.
+Scrape into greased pan and bake for 20-25 minutes.
 Check.
 Toothpick should come out with tiny crumbs sticking to it and the sides of the cake should be pulled slightly away from the edge of the pan.
 Sprinkle with chocolate chips.
 Now pour and smooth icing over the top.
 Chips will melt into the frosting and cake.
 Put back in turned off oven for about 5 minutes.
 Spread again if needed.Take out and place on rack.
 Let cool.
 Frosting will harden as it cools.

 1 stick butter